Minnesota Wildflowers

 Flower: Flower shape: 4-petals Flower shape: tubular

 [photo of flower] Blooms are singular on slender stalks at the end of the main stem and arising from leaf axils in the upper plant.
 The trumpet shaped, royal blue to blue-violet flowers are 1 to 2 inches long. with 4 rounded spatula shaped lobes that have short fringe or fine teeth around the edges.
-The white and blue striped throat is enclosed by 4 unequal sepals, some round and tapered others narrower, lance like.
-The ridged midline on the sepals extends onto the stalk.
-Inside the tube are 4 yellow to orangish stamens and a creamy white style.
-A plant has 1 to 6 flowers, often only 1 blooming at a time.
+Inside the floral tube are 4 yellow to orangish stamens and a creamy white style.

 Leaves and stem: Leaf attachment: basal Leaf attachment: opposite Leaf type: simple